When and How to Fool Explainable Models (and Humans) with Adversarial Examples

-\paragraph{Rule-based explanations:} these explanation methods aim to expose the reasoning of a model in a simplified or human-understandable set of rules, such as logic-rules or if-then-else rules, which represent a natural form of explanations for humans.
-Rule-based explanations are particularly well-suited when the input contains features which are easily interpretable.
-In this paper, special attention will be given to \textbf{counterfactual explanations} \cite{wachter2017counterfactual}.
-Although counterfactual explanations can be considered, in their form, as rule-based explanation, we will consider them separately in some cases due to their conditional or hypothetical reasoning nature, as the aim is suggesting the possible changes that should happen in the input to receive a different (and frequently more positive) output classification (e.g., ``a rejected loan request would be accepted if the subject would have a higher income''). \\
+\item \emph{Counterfactual explanations:} although counterfactual explanations \citep{wachter2017counterfactual} can be considered, in their form, as rule-based explanations, the main difference of these explanations is their conditional or hypothetical reasoning nature, as the aim is suggesting the possible changes that should happen in the input to receive a different (and frequently more positive) output classification (e.g., ``a rejected loan request would be accepted if the subject had a higher income'').